Learning to flock in open space by avoiding collisions and staying together

-We established the scaling of our training algorithm with the number of agents testing groups up to $N=1600$ agents (a typical size for starling flocks observed in the field \cite{CavagnaCimarelli}).
-As shown in Fig.~\ref{flocking_res}c, the average OP at the end of training for CT converges towards a finite asymptotic value $\Phi \approx 0.94$, while the flock size $\Gamma$ grows like $\sqrt{N}$, signaling that the flock density remains constant as the group size is varied.
-DT, on the other hand, seems to be less robust, with $\Phi \approx 0.84$ and a large flock size $\Gamma$ signaling a partial loss of cohesion at $N=1600$.
-This may be partially mitigated by a more careful choice of the exploration ($\nu=0.5$) and learning ($\omega=0.99$) exponents, a choice that increases the late time exploration rate and reduces the learning rate.
-A more careful analysis of finite size scaling in the DT regime is left for future work.
+We established the scaling of our training algorithm with the number of agents testing groups up to $N=1600$ agents (a typical size for starling flocks observed in the field \cite{cavagna2008new}).
+As shown in Fig. \ref{flocking_res}c, the average OP at the end of training for CT converges towards a finite asymptotic value $\Phi \approx 0.94$, while the flock size $\Gamma$ grows like $\sqrt{N}$, signaling that the flock density remains constant as the group size is varied.
+Decentralized training, on the other hand, seems to be less robust, with $\Phi \approx 0.84$ and a large flock size $\Gamma$ signaling a partial loss of cohesion at $N=1600$.
+This is due to the increasing difficulties of individual agents to explore the full range of states $d_i$ in a finite time when $N$ is increased.
+In practice, some agents do not learn an optimal policy in a reasonable training time.
+This difficulty may be partially mitigated by a change of the exploration ($\nu=0.5$) and learning ($\omega=0.99$) exponents, a choice that increases the late time exploration rate at the expense of a faster decreasing learning rate.
+As shown in Fig. \ref{flocking_res}, these values lead to nearly identical results for $N<800$ but result in better cohesion at larger system sizes.
+A more careful analysis of the finite size scaling of training in the DT regime is left for future work.

 We have also verified that the order parameter decreases with increasing noise amplitude, with a transition towards swarming behavior ($\Phi \approx 1/\sqrt{N}$) at $\eta_c \approx 1$.
 A detailed investigation of this transition is however beyond the scope of this work.